platform-kit/generator/static/docs/architecture.md

 Consider the following examples.

+### If you don't already have a website

+If you don't yet have a website, you can generate a fully-featured website in under 5 minutes by deploying [generator](generator) to Netlify.

+Generator integrates with engine and customer.js out of the box.
+No code required.

 ### If you already have a website and want to integrate analytics

 If you already have a website, and you want to add a CRM like Drift chat or an analytics service such as Google Analytics, you might integrate [customer.js](/customerjs) instead of directly implementing the first-party Javascript library.
 This enables you to add or switch to another service provider (i.e. Intercom or MixPanel) without rewriting a single line of code.

 ### If you already have a website with analytics and want to host your data privately

-If you already have a website using customer.js, you can easily switch to (or add) a private analytics database by deploying [engine](engine) and changing a single line of code in your customer.js integration.
+If you already have a website using customer.js, you can easily switch to (or add) a private analytics database by connecting platformkit's analytics API to a database and changing a single line of code in your customer.js integration.

-### If you don't already have a website

-If you don't yet have a website, you can generate a fully-featured website in under 5 minutes by deploying [generator](generator) to Netlify.

-Generator integrates with engine and customer.js out of the box.
-No code required.

 <hr>